Explore the Wonder of Dormancy

 The Signaling to Regulate Diapause

-To deepen our knowledge of vertebrate diapause, we study the underlying signaling pathways and molecular mechanisms of diapause across different cells and tissues, and compare them with other forms of dormancy.
+To deepen our knowledge of vertebrate diapause, we study the underlying signaling pathways and molecular mechanisms and compare different cells, tissues, organisms during diapause, and other dormancy forms.

 Movie: The African killifish embryos can enter diapause at the end of somitogenesis to suspend the development (top embryo) or escape diapause (bottom embryo) to continue the development.